-Jesse graduated from the University of Notre Dame’s Philosophy department in 2006, with a focus in comparative philosophy.
-He worked in China and Thailand for five years in journalism and with a number of NGOs.
+Jesse graduated from the University of Notre Dame’s Philosophy department in 2006.
+After which, he worked in China and Thailand for five years in journalism and with a number of NGOs.
 While completing his M.A. in Asian Studies at the University of Oregon in 2013, he worked with the Sustainable Cities Initiative China programs.
-More recently he served the Liaison for the Institute of East Asian Studies’ Center for Chinese Studies.
+At Berkeley, he served as the Liaison for the Institute of East Asian Studies’ Center for Chinese Studies.
 And from 2016-2017, he did collaborative research as a Visiting Scholar at Sichuan University’s School of Public Administration.

-He enjoys surfing, camping, climbing and artwork with his daughter.
+He enjoys surfing, climbing and artwork with his daughter.

 Towards an Emancipatory Anthropocene: Climate Change and Everyday Life.
 Human and Nature, November, 2015

 Globalizing Heshigtan: The Spatial Anomalies of Making a Global Geopark.
 Human and Nature, September, 2015

 Green Energy Development: Stronger With Age, Translated Chapter in Huigui, 《回归》 by Wu Xijiu, (Forthcoming)

 Wwoofers of the World Unite, Yunnan Magazine《云南杂志》Spring 2010